Javiera-L/white_star_line/README.md

 The `whitestarMain.py` is the main part of the programme, where it calls creates instances of the classes I had previously created and just inputs the radar and lidar data.
 This is the simplest part of the project.

 Some issues were encountered when trying to create the Graphical User Interface (GUI) on Tkinter.
 These were related to creating a PIL Image for the Canvas, which I was able to get around by using [Stack Overflow](https://stackoverflow.com).
-In addition, there are some issues related to Spyder that were only resolved when [restarting the Python console] (https://stackoverflow.com/questions/24274072/tkinter-pyimage-doesnt-exist).
+In addition, there are some issues related to Spyder that were only resolved when [restarting the Python console](https://stackoverflow.com/questions/24274072/tkinter-pyimage-doesnt-exist).

 ## Further improvements
-* Could display the information of each iceberg (mass, volume, towability) on the map, instead of printing it on the console.
+Could display the information of each iceberg (mass, volume, towability) on the map, instead of printing it on the console.